parthsharma1410/EduLearn/README.md

 This is an educational website which will provide a student with all \
 important resources like theory notes and interactive video lectures \
-on one single platform, and also includes a help module where anyone who is logged in can ask questions related to any topic and anyone can reply to their queries.
+on one single platform, and it also includes a help module where anyone who is logged in can ask questions related to any topic and anyone can reply to their queries.

 ## UI-Screenshots